Welcome to EAARO!

 'Oumuamua.
 Is it an alien artifact?
 An asteroid?
 Maybe a comet?

-A team led by Artist-in-residence Diana Scarborough is all set to develop an exciting large-scale interactive sculpture of the first observed interstellar object to leave our solar system faster than it entered.
+A team of volunteers is all set to develop an exciting large-scale sculpture of the first observed interstellar object to leave our solar system faster than it entered.

 The 'Oumuamua sculpture will tour nationally and internationally to some of our most prestigious art venues and other high-profile public art sites, allowing for wide engagement in this thrilling art-science initiative.